vkcode7/cpp/lc/SlidingWindow/Sliding Window and Two Pointer.md

 The bucket sort approach is more efficient for large strings but slightly more complex to implement.

 # 2262.
-Substring with Largest Variance - Dynamic Programming
+Substring with Largest Variance - Dynamic Programming [Revisit]
 https://leetcode.com/problems/substring-with-largest-variance/description/

 The variance of a string is defined as the largest difference between the number of occurrences of any two distinct characters in the string.
 Given a string `s`, return the largest variance possible among all substrings of `s`.
 A substring is a contiguous sequence of characters within `s`.